-This beats S&P 500 averages, real estate and most other investments in both total return, AND stability.
-And this doesn't even take into consideration the home value increase which conservative estimates place at at least $2.5/watt.
+This beats S&P 500 averages, real estate, and most other investments in both total return AND stability.
+This doesn't even take into consideration the home value increase, which conservative estimates place at at least $2.50/watt.

-So let's take this example 1 step further, and project that I plan on moving in 5 years.
+So let's take this example one step further and project that I plan on moving in 5 years.

-Do this and you've more than 3x'd your money in 5 years and you have earned your place amongst the wall street elite as a premier money manager!
+Do this, and you've more than tripled your money in 5 years, and you have earned your place amongst the Wall Street elite as a premier money manager!
 Congrats!